-I received this book for free from NetGalley in exchange for an honest review.
+I received this book for free from NetGalley to facilitate my review.
 This does not affect my opinion of the book or the content of my review.Autopsy of a Deceased Church by Thom S. Rainer

 Also by this author: I Will

 Published by B&H Publishing Group on 2014

 Genres: Administration, Christian Church, Christian Theology, Customs & Traditions, Ecclesiology, Growth, Religion, Social Science

 No one wants to see a church die.
 And yet, far too many churches are dying.
 For more than twenty-five years, Dr. Thom Rainer has helped churches grow, reverse the trends of decline, and has autopsied those that have died.
 From this experience, he has discovered twelve consistent themes among those churches that have died.
 Yet, it's not gloom and doom because from those twelve themes, lessons on how to keep your church alive have emerged.

 Whether your church is vibrant or dying, whether you are a pastor or a church member, Autopsy of a Deceased Church will walk you through the radical paths necessary to keep your church alive to the glory of God and advancement of Christ's Kingdom!

 I found this book to be quite interesting and eye opening.
 I’d always wondered what could possibly cause a particular church location to shut its doors and now I have a fairly good idea of what those reasons are.

 Rainer doesn’t sugar coat the truth about why churches die.
 While to someone who might be a member of a dying church might see this as Rainer being a jerk, he really isn’t.
 He’s telling it like it is – this is a fairly apt description of what is killing your church and here are some ways you can fix it.